antpal/pedestrian_activity_recognition/README.md

 + right - a pedestrian moves from left to right;
 + on_place - a pedestrian stays in one place.

-The dataset contains 100 objects (20 for each class) as train data and 20 objects (4 for each class) as test data
+The dataset contains 100 objects (20 for each class) as train data and 20 objects (4 for each class) as test data.